hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_views/view_job_status.rst

 * **condor_days_left** (Integer):

       Is the number of days remaining on the HTCondor host certificate.
-A value less than 1 indicates that the certificate has expired.
+A value less than one indicates that the certificate has expired.
 A NULL value indicates that a certificate has not been configured and may not be required (see 'htcondor_status' above)."

 * **worker_days_left** (Integer):

       Is the number of days remaining on the VM worker certificate.
-A value less than 1 indicates that the certificate has expired.
+A value less than one indicates that the certificate has expired.
 A NULL value indicates that a certificate has not been configured and may not be required (see 'agent_status' above)."